1971 Calgary Stampeders season

-The 1971 Calgary Stampeders season was the 14th season for the team in the Canadian Football League and their 27th overall.
+The 1971 Calgary Stampeders season was the 14th season for the team in the Canadian Football League (CFL) and their 27th overall.
 The team finished in first place in the Western Conference with a 9–6–1 record and won the franchise's second Grey Cup title with a 14–11 victory over the Toronto Argonauts in the 59th Grey Cup game.